 John McCain's Political Views

 During his campaign for President in 2008, the media (both the mainstream press and the partisan bloggers and commentators) have paid an inordinate amount of attention to Senator John McCain's personality.
 Ask most Americans about the Senator and they'll know that he lost to President Obama in the 2008 Presidential Election, was a P.O.W. in Vietnam, and currently serves in the U.S. Senate representing the state of Arizona.
 Those who follow politics more closely will probably be able to tell you that he has a reputation of being a political "maverick," someone who is willing to go against the Republican party line.
-But what does John McCain actually believe politically?
-What are his actual stances on issues important to most American voters?
-This hub will try to provide and unbiased look at what McCain's political beliefs truly are.
+But what did John McCain actually believe politically?
+What were his actual stances on issues important to most American voters?
+This hub will try to provide and unbiased look at McCain's political beliefs.

 The War in Iraq: John McCain was a strong supporter of the decision to go to War in Iraq and the continued presence of American troops in that country.
 Though he criticized the Bush administration for making strategic mistakes and called for the Pentagon to make "significant policy changes" in their handling of the war, he consistently expressed the belief that America did the right thing in invading Iraq, and that we need to keep troops in that country "as long as it takes to win."